 I have a few thousand notes, a pile of blog posts and tweets, a huge amount of sent emails, and various other data, written by me.
 In order to get more value out of this dataset, I built a prototype of a personal search engine usgin NLP.
 I set up a system that automatically connects my emails, notes, posts, chat messages, tweets, book highlights, etc. Now, when writing a new note, I get a list of relevant items written by myself at some earlier time.
 I think this has a lot of potential for serendipity – at least it’s proven to be amusing.

-For example, I was writing down some observations about a paper describing how an ML model analysed and graded Airbnb photos: What Makes a Good Image?
+For example, I wrote some observations about a paper describing how an ML model analysed and graded Airbnb photos: What Makes a Good Image?
 Airbnb Demand Analytics Leveraging Interpretable Image Features.
 My system surfaced my old note from 2014 about photography.
 Very nice!
 Now I had useful extra context for the new note.
 Making interesting connections makes data cumulatively better.
-Both of these notes are now better than without the connection.
+Both of these notes are now better than they would have been without the connection.

-First issue to tackle was to somehow import my data from the separete data silos.
-Then apply some data science methods and utilize a learning algorithm to distill meaning from the mess.
+First issue to tackle was to somehow import my data from the separate data silos.
+Then apply some data science methods and use a learning algorithm to distil meaning from the mess.
 In short: